We are the Zebras!

 In the afternoon session we have our Topic lessons.
 Throughout the course of the year we engage with several different topics allowing the children to learn all about the world around them, different cultures and beliefs and how and why things work.
 Our day finishes with a story or a news-sharing session before heading home.

-This term the children will be working in ability groups whilst working with an adult and we will also introduce Guided Reading sessions twice a week.
-We will continue to engage in weekly handwriting and number formation sessions on a Friday morning as these have proved successful in helping the children to refine their handwriting skills.
+This term we will be introducing more structure into our day.
+This will support the children in making a smooth transition into Year 1 in September.
 Children will be 'busy learning' during un-directed times of the day and will still be expected to collect all 7 of their challenges in order to earn their Golden Time on Friday morning.

 P.E.
 Lessons for Zebra Class are on

 Please ensure that your child has both indoor and outdoor kits in their P.E. bags as the lesson on Thursday with the P.O.S.H coach is usually outdoors.